About Us

 Meet the Roctopus eco Trust Team… The Roctopus ecoTrust is a marine ecology and conservation programme that is based on the island of Koh Tao, situated in the Gulf of Thailand.

-The Roctopus ecoTrust has established several monitoring, research and active conservation projects around the island.
+The organization engages in critical restoration efforts, including coral transplantation and ghost net removal, with every student contributing directly to our research and preservation goals.
 Data gathered from these projects allows us to continuously assess the health of surrounding reefs, and provides essential information on trends that may develop in the health status and biodiversity of local reefs.

 Data collected from these projects also helps to identify areas that may be exposed to environmental stress and/or specific human impacts, and provides a valuable insight into threats that the reefs of Koh Tao may face.
 The Roctopus ecoTrust aims to develop scientifically proven, effective, and sustainable methods to protect and conserve the reefs of Koh Tao, allowing these vital ecosystems to thrive in the future.